Also called Penance or Reconciliation

 Child recognizes the difference between right and wrong.

-Child has completed a minimum of twenty (20) hours in an ongoing program of catechesis in the previous year.
+Child has completed a minimum of twenty (20) hours in an ongoing program of catechesis in the previous year (according to diocesan protocol).

 What is involved?